 December 2, 2019 ~ Blues producer, promoter Jacques Morgantini passed away ~ Married to Marcelle Morgantini.
 The duo served as producers and promoters of previously underrated and little- or unrecorded American blues artists including Andrew Odom, Willie Kent, Luther Guitar Junior Johnson, Eddy Clearwater, Magic Slim, and John Littlejohn ~ Morgantini was born in 1924

-December 2, 2016 ~ Country singer, keyboardist, songwriter Mark Gray passed away in Lebanon, Tennessee, USA ~ Member of Exile from 1979 to 1982, for whom he co-wrote The Closer You Get, You're Good For Me and Take Me Down, the latter later notably covered by Alabama.
+December 2, 2016 ~ Pop, country singer, keyboardist Mark Gray, full name Mark Eugene Gray, passed away in Lebanon, Tennessee, USA ~ Member of Exile from 1979 to 1982, for whom he co-wrote The Closer You Get, You're Good For Me and Take Me Down, the latter later notably covered by Alabama.
 Also wrote Janie Fricke's It Ain't Easy Bein' Easy, Gary Morris' Second Hand Heart, and Aretha Franklin's Whatever It Is.
-Has also recorded as a solo artist, the singles The Left Side Of The Bed, If All The Magic Is Gone, Diamond In The Dust, the Tammy Wynette duet Sometimes When We Touch, and Please Be Love all reaching top 10 Billboard Country ~ Gray was born in 1952
+As a solo artist, Gray would enjoy success as a country artist through the mid-1980s, the singles The Left Side Of The Bed, If All The Magic Is Gone, Diamond In The Dust, the Tammy Wynette duet Sometimes When We Touch, and Please Be Love all reaching top 10 Billboard Country ~ Gray was born in 1952

 December 2, 2014 ~ Saxophonist Bobby Keys, full name Robert Henry Keys, passed away in Franklin, Tennessee, USA ~ In-demand touring and session musician.
 Longtime associate of the Rolling Stones noted for his saxophone solo on the 1971 Stones hit Brown Sugar.
-Also present on albums such as Let It Bleed, Exile On Main St, Goat's Head Soup, Emotional Rescue, No Security, and others.
+Also present on albums such as Let It Bleed, Exile On Main St, Goat's Head Soup, Emotional Rescue, and No Security.
 Involved with several Stones side projects and solo albums, notably Keith Richards's, including with the New Barbarians and the X-Pensive Winos.
-Has also worked with Delaney & Bonnie, Joe Cocker, George Harrison, John Lennon, Ringo Starr, BB King, Barbra Streisand, Carly Simon, Chuck Berry, Dr John, Eric Clapton, Keith Moon, Lynyrd Skynyrd, John Hiatt, and others ~ Keys was born in 1943
+Has also worked with Delaney & Bonnie, Joe Cocker, George Harrison, John Lennon, Ringo Starr, BB King, Barbra Streisand, Carly Simon, Chuck Berry, Dr John, Eric Clapton, Keith Moon, Lynyrd Skynyrd, and John Hiatt ~ Keys was born in 1943

 December 2, 2013 ~ Murvin Junior Smith, commonly known as singer Junior Murvin, passed away in Port Antonio, Jamaica ~ Known for songs such as Solomon, Miss Kushie, and Police & Thieves.
 The latter would be covered by the Clash on their debut album.
 Worked with Sonia Pottinger, the Hippy Boys, the Mighty Falcons, the Tornadoes, Lee Scratch Perry, Joe Gibbs, Alvin Ranglin, Errol Thompson, Mikey Dread, Henry Jujo Lawes, Prince Jammy, King Tubby, and others ~ Smith was born ca.1946